-We know that discovering that you have cancer and needing to come into hospital is a very worrying and stressful time, and that anxiety about healthcare-associated infections such as MRSA or C difficile can add to your worries.
+Discovering that you have cancer, and needing to come into hospital, is a very worrying and stressful time.
+We know that anxiety about healthcare-associated infections such as MRSA or C. difficile can add to your worries

 In addition, The Royal Marsden operates a 'Search and Destroy' policy for MRSA: we actively check all new patients to see if they are carrying the germ, and when we find it we do everything we can to remove it before it can cause an infection.

 Like every other NHS Trust in England, The Royal Marsden reports numbers of particular infections to the national surveillance system.
 These infections include bloodstream infections (also called bacteraemias) caused by MRSA and cases of C. difficile infection.